 The other week, Keith (our Planning Director) and India (Account Manager) ran a session called ‘Branding & Graphic Design’.
-The session was part of a wider course called ‘Creative Leaders’; a 6-day training programme designed to attract young people interested in developing skills for work opportunities.
+The session was part of a wider course called ‘Creative Leaders’.
+A 6-day training programme designed to attract young people interested in developing skills for work opportunities.
 Here’s how they got on…

 1625 Independent People is a charity that supports young people who are homeless or at risk of homelessness.
-For over 30 years they have helped young people to live happily and independently by providing essential services, such as:
+For over 30 years 1625 have helped young people to live happily and independently by providing essential services, such as: